apache/griffin/griffin-doc/measure/predicates.md

 - implement interface **org.apache.griffin.core.job.Predicator**
 - have constructor with argument of type **org.apache.griffin.core.job.entity.SegmentPredicate**

-##Deployment custom predicates
+## Deployment custom predicates
 For the creating custom predicate you need
 1. Build the Griffin service using command
-As a result, two artifacts will be built
+As a result, two artifacts will be built,
 - **service-VERSION.jar** - executable Spring-Boot application
 - **service-VERSION-lib.jar** - jar, which we can use as a dependency This step is necessary because we can't use executable Spring-Boot application as a dependency in our plugin.